Africa's free trade agreement: Curse or blessing? | DW | 09.07.2019

 Some in the international community are not as optimistic concerning the African free trade zone and have not been hiding their skepticism.
 Togo's Foreign Minister Dussey answers them saying that "African development is foremost of the responsibility of Africans."
 He accuses some rich countries of not being too keen on seeing Africa industrialize: "You know we have a problem with work for our youth.
 It is important that we have strong industries to have work for the young," was his veiled warning to an industrialized world scared about mass migration.

 AfCTA has met with mixed reactions by Africans themselves.
 On DW Africa's Facebook page, opinions are manifold, with a slight tendency to optimism.
-But even this optimism is tinged with skepticism, as when user Kyebakola Caesar writes: "In form and substance, this all looks a great deal.
+But even this optimism is tinged with skepticism, when, for example, Kyebakola Caesar writes: "In form and substance, this all looks a great deal.
 If only we […] put rhetoric aside and get into real business, then the world will feel us and the African pride will return to us all!
 African solutions to Africa's problems! "

 Luma Fred worries about implementing a free trade zone in a continent rife with regional instability.
 "How do you trade in wars and conflicts?" he asks.